 How fertility benefits support remote workers

 The promise of permanent remote work is another tool employers are using to recruit and retain employees.
-This rise in remote work and subsequent housing market boom have led some employees to find permanent homes in more rural areas dubbed “Zoom towns.”
-While small towns typically offer more affordable housing and more space, they’re also less likely to have as much access to healthcare services compared with larger metropolitan areas.
-Fertility benefits can support remote workers — if there are enough resources for them in their area.
-Make sure your fertility benefit’s network of clinics and partners covers all of the parts of the country and the world where your employees live.
-Including telehealth options also helps support remote workers in areas with more limited healthcare access.
+The rise in remote work and the subsequent housing market boom have led some employees to find permanent homes in more rural areas dubbed “Zoom towns.”
+While small towns typically offer more affordable housing and more space, they’re also less likely to have as much access to healthcare services compared to larger metropolitan areas.
+Fertility benefits can support remote workers — if there are enough resources for them in their areas.
+Make sure your fertility benefit’s network of clinics and partners covers all parts of the country and the world where your employees live.
+Including telehealth options also helps support remote workers in areas with more limited access to healthcare.

 Reflecting your company’s values in your benefits offerings

-Today’s “talent war” is about more than just job titles and pay.
-Job seekers and employees are thinking about how they want their job to fit into the rest of their life — and whether or not their employer understands, respects, and values their employees outside of work.
+Job seekers and employees are thinking about how they want their jobs to fit into the rest of their lives and whether their employers understand, respect, and value their employees outside of work.